 We tested the pitching wedge and sand wedge with this model, and with each we found that the performance is consistent across the board, a great sign if you are looking to put together a full set of wedges for your bag.

-Here’s my in-depth Callaway JAWS MD5 Wedge review
+Here’s our in-depth Callaway JAWS MD5 Wedge review

 Best Golf Putters